Agents are accounts that participate in the ensurance protocol—representing place, people, or purpose.

 | place | Where the agent operates |

-| bio | Agent description |
+| bio | Agent description and voice |

 evidence (external)